JSandusky/unrimp/Renderer/RendererToolkit/Readme.txt

 == Dependencies ==
+- Assimp
+- crunch
+- sqlitecpp
 - GLM (header only library)
+- picosha2 (header only library)
 - RapidJSON (header only library)
-- Assimp
-- crunch
-- libtiff
+- lz4 (directly compiled and linked in)
-- SimpleFileWatcher
+- SimpleFileWatcher (directly compiled and linked in)

 == Preprocessor Definitions ==